ziap/ziap.github.io/content/blog/sin-approx/index.md

 </figure>

-If the origin is at x = 0.5, sin(πx) becomes an even function, so its power series consists only of even degree monomials.
+If the origin is at x = 0.5, sin(πx) becomes an even function, so its power series consists only of even-degree monomials.
 Translating this to code is very
 straightforward:

 ```python